DataCube construction

 4.5

-Construct DataCube from JSON
+Construct a DataCube from JSON

 openEO process graphs are typically stored and published in JSON format.
 Most notably, user-defined processes are transferred between openEO client and back-end in a JSON structure roughly like in this example: